 - 4. In the properties window, click the Select Icon button.
 The Select Icon window opens. - Click the plus (+) sign next to the Icons folder, then select the Media subfolder.
-The built-in icons display in the window.
+Use one of the icons that display in the window, or navigate to the Color or Gray folders to see more options.
 Select the icon you wish to use for the source and click OK.